seongjinhong-ca/loginBackend-express/README.md

 ## Description of Application (will be updated)

-A user can able to login and log out from the application.
-Once the user login, the user can create a chat room and able to join the room to have a conversation with multiple other users.
+A user is able to login and log out from the application.
+Once the user login, the user can create a chat room and be able to join the room to have a conversation with multiple other users.

 ## Key Features of in Application (will be updated)